plain-JavaScript/plain-javascript.github.io/README.md

 ### Beginners

 Are you a youngster and want to play with computers?
+A program that runs a JavaScript script is available on virtually computers, tablets and phones.
+Ditto the software to write programs - a text editor.
+So you can start today.

 ### STEAM skills but little programming experience

 Are you an archeologist, violin maker, nurse-practitioner or just some one highly involved with technical things?
+As you already know software can provide benefit to almost any field of endeavor.

+If you have never programmed, then JavaScript is fast easy way to start

+If you have programmed, but aee looking to share your knowledge on the web, or create interactive apps to share or need the attributes of a game-like environment then JavaScript can be at your service.

 ### Programmers who write programs in languages that are not JavaScript

 Are you a whizz at Python, and hold you nose when you have to lower yourself into JavaScript gobbledygook?
+Well, a lot of that stuff is all the tricks needed to be called a "full-stack developer".
+Well, if you don't need to call yourself a full-stack developer and just want to get some necessary things done in JavaScript, then there is a fully-documented, well-supported alternative: plain, ordinary JavaScript.

 <br>

-Well, you have come to the right place ( or wil do when this list progresses a bit more)
+Well, you have come to the right place ( or will do when this list progresses a bit more)

 ***